- English »

 Physical Resemblance: Even though Robert Snow at first didn't realize there was a resemblance between him and Beckwith, a resemblance does exist.

-Spirit Being Involvement: The breakthrough in validating this reincarnation case came when Captain Snow found the portrait of the hunchback woman in New Orleans.
+Spirit Being or Soul Guidance: The breakthrough in validating this reincarnation case came when Captain Snow found the portrait of the hunchback woman in New Orleans.
 It is my contention that this did not happen by coincidence but rather, that Bob was lead to the painting through guidance by spirit beings.

 It is likely that a spirit being or Robert Snow's own soul telepathically inserted the thought into his wife's mind that they should visit New Orleans for their anniversary.
 Once in New Orleans, Bob was intuitively guided to the art gallery where he found the portrait of the hunchback woman.